lajobu/Expenses_tracker/README.md

 * `Logout`: You should press this once you finish your session, you will be redirected to the login page.

-In case of any question or suggestion, kindly contact the administrator: `admin@gmailp.com`
+ :envelope: In case of any question or suggestion, kindly contact the administrator: `admin@gmailp.com`